-The Authority’s waste-to-energy facility is equipped with state-of-the-art combustion technology and air emission controls making it York County’s best waste management tool for destruction of unwanted or expired prescription or over-the-counter medication.
+The Authority’s waste-to-energy facility is equipped with combustion technology and air emission controls making it York County’s best waste management tool for destruction of unwanted or expired prescription or over-the-counter medication.
 The facility’s operator, Covanta York Renewable Energy, also supports this program.

 Notes Dave Vollero, Authority Executive Director, “Using waste-to-energy technology to manage medications keeps them out of landfills and wastewater treatment systems.
 We have long advised residents to make medications unrecognizable and unpalatable and place them out with their regular garbage for delivery to our facility.
 For those residents not comfortable with placing medication out at the curb, the take-back box program offers a convenient and secure option that achieves the same results: safe management, complete destruction and the production of alternative energy.”

 Residents interested in dropping medication at a take-back box location should remove their personal information from containers before depositing them in boxes.
 ONLY RESIDENTIAL prescription or over-the-counter medications are accepted, along with pet medications.
 Pharmacies, hospitals and other commercial sources of medications are not eligible to participate.
 Syringes and other “sharps” are not accepted in this program.

 For more information about the program, visit the Authority’s web site at: www.ycswa.com.
 Below are the participating police departments: